cliffjsgit/class4-slides/slides.md

 # Exercise 10.5
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "is_sorted" should return True if list is sorted ascending
-# or False if otherwise.
-#
 # 1. Write a function called is_sorted that takes a list as a parameter and
 # returns True if the list is sorted in ascending order and False otherwise.
 # For example: